TouK/nussknacker/docs/Configuration.md

 }
 ```
 In this section you can put all configuration values for Flink client.
 We are using Flink REST API so the only
-required parameter is restUrl - which defines location of Flink JobManager
+required parameter is `restUrl` - which defines location of Flink JobManager
-* jobManagerTimeout (e.g. 1m) - timeout used in communication with Flink cluster
+* `jobManagerTimeout` (e.g. 1m) - timeout used in communication with Flink cluster
-* classpath - list of files/URLs with jars with model for processes
+* `classpath` - list of files/URLs with jars with model for processes

 ##Process  {#model}

 Configuration of processes has few common keys:
-*  timeout (e.g. 10s)- for synchronous services
+*  `timeout` (e.g. 10s)- for synchronous services
+*  `checkpointInterval` - deprecated (use `checkpointConfig.checkpointInterval` instead), e.g. 10m
+*  `checkpointConfig` (more about checkpoint configuration you can find in [Flink Documentation](https://ci.apache.org/projects/flink/flink-docs-release-{{book.flinkMajorVersion}}/api/java/org/apache/flink/streaming/api/environment/CheckpointConfig.html) - only some options are available)
-*  checkpointInterval - e.g. 10m
+    * `checkpointInterval` - e.g. 10m
+    * `minPauseBetweenCheckpoints` - optional, default to half of `checkpointInterval`, e.g. 5m
+    * `maxConcurrentCheckpoints` - optional, default to 1, e.g. 4
+    * `tolerableCheckpointFailureNumber` - optional, default 0, e.g. 6

+If configuration does not contain `checkpointConfig`, `checkpointInterval` and process does not contain `checkpointInterval` in its properties then checkpoints are not enabled for process.

 The rest of model configuration depends on your needs - all the properties defined here will be passed to ```ProcessConfigCreator``` as explained in [API](API.md) documentation.